Symptoms of Parkinson’s Disease in Men: What Men Should Look Out For

 For instance, abundant antioxidants in fruits and vegetables might help protect brain cells from damage, while omega-3 fatty acids found in fish may have neuroprotective effects.

-Moreover, incorporating dietary supplements such as coenzyme Q10 and vitamin E could be beneficial due to their antioxidant properties which are believed to support neuronal health.
+Moreover, incorporating dietary such as coenzyme Q10 and vitamin E could be beneficial due to their antioxidant properties which are believed to support neuronal health.

 However, it is crucial for individuals diagnosed with this condition to consult healthcare professionals before initiating any changes or additions to their diet regimen.